Horrible Bosses 2: Plot

-While the plan is in motion, the trio realize Kurt mistakenly left Bert his own phone instead of the untraceable one to give him instructions.
+While the plan is in motion, the trio realizes Kurt mistakenly left Bert his own phone instead of the untraceable one to give him instructions.
 Nevertheless, they use Kurt's phone.
-Before leaving, Julia arrives, demanding Dale sleep with her or she will report them for breaking into her office.
-Dale's wife Stacy, with their three daughters, unexpectedly arrives.
-Believing he is cheating with Julia, she storms off.
+Before the trio can leave their stakeout hotel room, Julia arrives and demands Dale sleep with her, or she will report them for breaking into her office.
+Dale's wife, Stacy, and their three daughters unexpectedly arrive.
+Believing Dale is cheating with Julia, she storms off.
 Dale then angrily locks Julia in the bathroom, so they can leave.

-In the basement garage, they demand Bert give them the money and the cell phone.
-However, he is killed by Rex, who reveals that, when Bert did not care about him, he decided to kill him, framing them to inherit everything.
-As they are pursued by the police, Jones arrives.
-Anticipating they would be killed, he was going to take the ransom money himself.
+In the basement garage, the trio demands Bert give them the money and the cell phone.
+However, Bert is killed by Rex, who reveals he was planning to betray them the whole time.
+However, after learning his father did not care about him, Rex decided to kill him, framing the trio so he could inherit everything.
+As the trio is pursued by the police, Jones arrives.
+Anticipating they would be killed at the hand-off, he was going to take the ransom money himself.

 Jones drives them to the warehouse so they can prove their innocence.
-Upon arrival, he escapes with the money and the police find Rex tied up.
-Before they arrest the trio, Kurt's phone rings in Rex's pocket; the police recognize the ringtone as that left to Bert by the kidnappers.
-When Rex claims the phone is his, Hatcher asks why he did not call the police if he had a phone, so he takes him hostage.
+Upon arrival, Jones escapes with the money and the police find Rex tied up.
+Before the police can arrest the trio, Kurt's phone rings in Rex's pocket; the police recognize the ringtone as that left to Bert by the kidnappers.
+When Rex claims the phone is his, Detective Hatcher asks why he did not call the police if he had a phone, so Rex takes him hostage.
 When Dale attempts to attack Rex, he shoots him.
 Hatcher subdues and arrests Rex, thanks to the distraction.

 Dale wakes up in the hospital.
 As he had helped save Hatcher's life, the charges were dropped.
-Julia helped with Stacy, although hints at having raped Dale during his coma, and promises to have sex with Stacy as well.
-In the end, their business does go into foreclosure, but Harken buys it, allowing the trio to stay employed.
-Jones, meanwhile, uses the ransom money to invest in Pinkberry.
+Julia helped with Stacy and the kids during Dale's recovery, but she hints at having raped Dale during his coma, and vows to have sex with Stacy as well.
+In the end, the trio's business does go into foreclosure, but Harken buys it, allowing them all to stay employed.
+Jones, meanwhile, uses the stolen ransom money to invest in Pinkberry.